javedmshah/javedmshah.github.io/index.md

 ---
 layout: frontpage
 title: Javed M Shah
-description: Javed is a technology professional with a passion for research and two decades of experience running identity assurance and access management product portfolios for startups.
-He is a BS in Computer Engineering from University of Pune and holds an MBA from UC Berkeley.
+description: Javed is a student of data science and machine learning with 22 years industry experience.
+Javed runs product management for startups.
+He is currently pursuing a double masters in computer science from the University of Illinois, Urbana-Champaign and University of Illinois, Chicago.
+Javed also holds a BS in Computer Engineering from University of Pune and an MBA from University of California, Berkeley.
+He is dedicated to exploring the intersection of computational science with artificial intelligence and machine learning through advanced analytical techniques.
+His research, published in the International Political Science Abstracts, is an exploration into network graph modeling that elucidates the multifaceted role of agency in shaping political landscapes.
 keywords: identity, microservices, artificial intelligence, machine learning, security, policies, data, platform, berkeley
 ---
 <img src="{{ BASE_PATH }}/jshah.jpg" alt="image" width="33%" height="auto">